Best practices to secure and manage workloads migrated to Azure

 - Learn how to manage the availability of Windows VMs in Azure.

 You might have moved your workloads to Azure for its immense scaling capabilities.
-However, moving your workload doesn't mean that Azure will automatically implement scaling without your input.
-As an example:
+But moving your workload doesn't mean that Azure will automatically implement scaling without your input.
+Here are two examples:

-- If your marketing organization pushes a new TV advertisement that drives 300% more traffic, this could cause site availability issues.
-Your newly migrated workload might hit assigned limits and crash.
+- If your marketing organization pushes a new television advertisement that drives 300 percent more traffic, this might cause site availability issues.
+Your newly migrated workload might hit assigned limits, and crash.

-- Another example might be a distributed denial-of-service (DDoS) attack on your migrated workload.
-In this case you might not want to scale, but to prevent the source of the attacks from reaching your resources.
+- If there's a distributed denial-of-service (DDoS) attack on your migrated workload, in this case you don't want to scale.
+You want to prevent the source of the attacks from reaching your resources.

-- Azure Monitor can help surface these metrics, and provide response with alerts, autoscaling, event hubs, logic apps and more.
+Azure Monitor can help surface these metrics, and provide response with alerts, autoscaling, Event Hubs, and Logic Apps.

-- In addition to Azure monitoring, you can integrate your third-party SIEM application to monitor the Azure logs for auditing and performance events.
+You can also integrate your third-party SIEM application to monitor the Azure logs for auditing and performance events.